Algorand-Developer-Retreat/x-algod/README.md

 # x-algod

 **x-algod** is a community-first, extensible proxy layer for the Algorand `algod` API.
-It allows developers to compose and expose useful API endpoints on top of the existing node interface — without altering the node itself.
+It allows developers to compose and expose useful API endpoints on top of the existing node interface — without altering the node api itself.

 ---

 ## 🌐 What is x-algod?

 x-algod is a thin proxy layer designed to sit in front of any Algorand `algod` node.
 It transparently forwards native requests while also exposing a new `/community/*` namespace.
-This namespace serves as a space for developers to build useful abstractions and utilities using standard `algod` calls — without modifying the node, breaking compatibility, or waiting on core protocol changes.
+This namespace serves as a space for developers to build useful abstractions and utilities using standard `algod` calls — without modifying the node api, breaking compatibility, or waiting on core protocol changes.

 It enables:
 - Rapid prototyping of frequently needed functionalities